Romulo-Moraes/Assembly-Toolkit/7. Stack/README.md

 	;; Moving the char 'R' to the CHAR_VARIABLE location mov BYTE [rbp+CHAR_VARIABLE], 'R'

-	;; Printing the value what is inside the stack mov rax, 1
+	;; Printing the value that is inside the stack mov rax, 1
 	mov rdi, 1
 	;; Note that here we use a new opcode named lea.